BaymaxShao/EndoMUST/README.md

 This work revisited the parameter-efficient finetuning for depth estiamtion in robotic endoscopy from the perspective of the training strategy.

-**News:**
+:newspaper: **News:**
-- [X] Evaluation Code and Weights have been Released.
+- [X] 🚩 Evaluation Code and Weights have been Released.
-- [ ] The further work on sim-to-real is on-going.
+- [ ] :dart: The further work on sim-to-real is on-going.

 ## Table of Contents
-If you want to get back this section for navigation, click the [Back to ToC](#table-of-contents) at the beginning of each section.
+📑 If you want to get back this section for navigation, click the [Back to ToC](#table-of-contents) at the beginning of each section.
 - [Installation](#installation)
 - [Prepare Datasets](#datasets)
 - [Prepare Pretrained Weights](#pretrained-weights)